rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 ```

 These lines show Cargo only updates the build with your tiny change to the
-*src/main.rs* file.
+_src/main.rs_ file.
 Your dependencies haven’t changed, so Cargo knows it can
 reuse what it has already downloaded and compiled for those.
 It just rebuilds
 your part of the code.

-#### Ensuring Reproducible Builds with the *Cargo.lock* File
+#### Ensuring Reproducible Builds with the _Cargo.lock_ File

 Cargo has a mechanism that ensures you can rebuild the same artifact every time
 you or anyone else builds your code: Cargo will use only the versions of the
 dependencies you specified until you indicate otherwise.
 For example, what
-happens if next week version 0.8.1 of the `rand` crate comes out and
+happens if next week version 0.8.4 of the `rand` crate comes out and
 contains an important bug fix but also contains a regression that will break
 your code?

-The answer to this problem is the *Cargo.lock* file, which was created the
+The answer to this problem is the _Cargo.lock_ file, which was created the
-first time you ran `cargo build` and is now in your *guessing_game* directory.
+first time you ran `cargo build` and is now in your _guessing_game_ directory.
 When you build a project for the first time, Cargo figures out all the
 versions of the dependencies that fit the criteria and then writes them to
-the *Cargo.lock* file.
+the _Cargo.lock_ file.
 When you build your project in the future, Cargo will
-see that the *Cargo.lock* file exists and use the versions specified there
+see that the _Cargo.lock_ file exists and use the versions specified there
 rather than doing all the work of figuring out versions again.
 This lets you
 have a reproducible build automatically.
 In other words, your project will
-remain at `0.8.1` until you explicitly upgrade, thanks to the *Cargo.lock*
+remain at `0.8.3` until you explicitly upgrade, thanks to the _Cargo.lock_
 file.

 #### Updating a Crate to Get a New Version

-When you *do* want to update a crate, Cargo provides another command, `update`,
+When you _do_ want to update a crate, Cargo provides another command, `update`,
-which will ignore the *Cargo.lock* file and figure out all the latest versions
+which will ignore the _Cargo.lock_ file and figure out all the latest versions
-that fit your specifications in *Cargo.toml*.
+that fit your specifications in _Cargo.toml_.
 If that works, Cargo will write
-those versions to the *Cargo.lock* file.
+those versions to the _Cargo.lock_ file.

-But by default, Cargo will only look for versions greater than `0.8.1` and less
+But by default, Cargo will only look for versions greater than `0.8.3` and less
 than `0.9.0`.
-If the `rand` crate has released two new versions, `0.8.2` and
+If the `rand` crate has released two new versions, `0.8.4` and
 `0.9.0`, you would see the following if you ran `cargo update`:

 <!-- manual-regeneration